nicopatsch/MusicSignature/README.md

 - [ ] Implement an automatic update feature.
 This might be long because you'll need to bind visual elements to data...
 VueJS?
 - [ ] Add an explanation page (like [this about page on SongSim](https://colinmorris.github.io/SongSim/#/about)) with examples and explanation of the different types of patterns.
 - [ ] Add a gallery (like [this one on SongSim](https://colinmorris.github.io/SongSim/#/gallery))
-- [ ] Make a good hover experience: hover on all available melodies, display more informations on over...? (in progress...🔜)
+- [ ] Make a good hover experience: hover on all available melodies, display more informations on hover...? (in progress...🔜)
 - [ ] Implement an approximative melody comparaison os that 2 almost identical melodies (90 notes out of 100 for instance) still appear identical on the matrix.
 - [ ] Enable 2 melodies seperated by a fixed amount of half steps still appear as the same (or almost, like differenciated by a color or something).
 For instance G-A-B-G and C-D-E-C sound almost like the same melodies (think Frère Jacques) but on 2 different keys seperated by 5 half steps.
+- [ ] Implement a zooming feature
+- [ ] Improve fluidity: cache preprocessing on server and make loading more visual (so that it doesn't look like a bug)

 ---